openzipkin/zipkin-php/README.md

 # Zipkin PHP

-A zipkin instrumentation for PHP
+[WIP] A zipkin instrumentation for PHP